401-advanced-javascript-aimurphy/seattle-javascript-401n13/reference/graduate-roadmap/js-roadmap.md

 # 401 Javascript: Post-Grad Roadmap

-So it's after week 10 and the Code Fellows 401 JS class is now over.
+So it's after week 10 and the Full-Stack JavaScript class is now over.
 You've shut down MongoDB for a bit, slept for a few days straight, and now you're up and ready to do something more.
 The frenzied pace that we've worked at for 2.5 months is gone, and the only pressure to perform is the pressure of unemployment.
 It's terrifying, but it's not as pressing when there isn't a concrete deadline to hit.

 The main danger of this point in time, between the end of class and the start of your careers, is the temptation to ease off on sharpening your skills.
 It's easier to make excuses now; easier to let other priorities get in the way.